Motorcycle Accident FAQ

 The first reason is to make sure you really are OK.
 Some injuries, such as traumatic brain injury, have delayed symptoms that may not show up for hours or days.
 A doctor can diagnose any unseen injuries you suffered and begin treatment before your condition gets worse.
 The other reason is to provide documentation of how your health was impacted by the crash.
 This documentation could be very useful when seeking financial compensation.

 Don't take chances with your future.
 Protect your health and your legal rights by getting medical attention after your motorcycle accident.
+See a doctor.

 But it's important to remember that the insurance company likely wants to pay you as little as possible.
 Their offer is typically a lowball amount that comes nowhere near covering the cost of the total damages you have suffered.
 They just want to save money and hope you'll take the deal and go away.

 That's why you should consult an experienced motorcycle accident attorney before accepting any offer from the insurance company.
-We have your best interests in mind.
-And we can help you aggressively pursue legal action to get the compensation you deserve.
-Our focus is on helping you get the best possible outcome in your case.

-There are different types of damages that can be suffered in a motorcycle accident.
+There are different types of damages that can be suffered in a motorcycle crash.
 One is economic damages.
 These represent actual monetary loss.
 A common example is medical expenses for treating your injury - both now and in the future.
 Other examples are lost wages while your injury prevented you from working and loss of future earnings if you are unable to return to work.

 The other type is noneconomic damages.
 These are losses that have impacted your life but don't have a literal monetary value.
 Examples include emotional distress, pain and suffering, loss of consortium and loss of enjoyment of life.
 Depending on the circumstances of your case, we may also be able to pursue punitive damages.